 CareCredit is a leading provider of promotional financing to consumers for health and personal care procedures, products or services.
 We have a network of CareCredit providers and health-focused retailers, the vast majority of which are individual or small groups of independent healthcare providers, through which we offer a CareCredit branded private label credit card.
+In October 2017, we also announced the launch of our CareCredit Dual Card offering.
 Substantially all of the credit extended in this platform is promotional financing.
 CareCredit's revenue primarily consists of interest and fees on our loan receivables, including merchant discounts.